ms-studio/karmilla/readme.md

 Some of the changes we made so far:

+* added ß for the German alphabet.
+* added characters for the Icelandic alphabet.
 * added french quotes «», €, ᴃ
 * improved éóíú on retina screens.
 * added å, ø and æ for Scandinavian languages.